hahnfabian/hahnfabian.github.io/blog/robocasa.md

 ```bash
 python robomimic/scripts/dataset_states_to_obs.py --dataset <ds-path>
 ```

-The [robocasa docs](https://robocasa.ai/docs/use_cases/policy_learning.html) may go into a bit more detail.
+The [RoboCasa docs](https://robocasa.ai/docs/use_cases/policy_learning.html) may go into a bit more detail.